gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Easy publication of software components with the 'maven-publish' or 'ivy-publish' plugins

-Gradle 1.5 introduces the concept of a `Software Component`, which defines something that can be produced by a Gradle project, like a `Java Library` or a `Web Application`.
+Gradle 1.5 introduces the concept of a “Software Component”, which defines something that can be produced by a Gradle project such as a Java library or a web application.
 Both the '`ivy-publish`' and '`maven-publish`' plugins are component-aware, simplifying the process of publishing a module.

 The component defines the set of artifacts and dependencies for publishing.